BaraSedih11/Mini-Batch-Gradient-Descent/README.md

 ## Contents

-- `Mini-Batch-Gradient-Descent.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
+- `Mini-Batch Gradient Descent.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
-- `bmi_and_life_expectancy.csv`: Sample dataset used in the notebook for demonstration purposes.
+- `data.csv`: Sample dataset used in the notebook for demonstration purposes.
 - `README.md`: This file providing an overview of the repository.